kellyi/LeapDemoSwift/README.md

 After setting it up you can use the [Leap Motion SDK classes](https://developer.leapmotion.com/documentation/objc/api/Leap_Classes.html) as you'd use any other class in Swift.
 This project uses a [LeapLocationManager class](https://github.com/kellyi/LeapDemoSwift/blob/master/LeapDemoSwift/LeapMotionManager.swift) as a singleton to handle tracking hand motions et cetera.

-Here's a current -- and obviously rudimentary! -- screenshot:
+Here's a current screenshot just to show it working:

 ![handsimage](https://github.com/kellyi/LeapDemoSwift/blob/master/hands.gif)

+Both the [left hand image](https://openclipart.org/detail/167378/raised-hand-in-silhouette) and the [right hand image](https://openclipart.org/detail/167377/raised-hand-in-silhouette) are from [Openclipart.org](https://openclipart.org/).